 Red and orange numbers are less likely to cast a glow.
 That might not matter to you if a glow won't bother you or if you actually want a glow, but if you don't like a bright sleeping environment, the color of the numbers is a bigger deal than you'd expect.
 That's one thing you can learn about the alarm just by looking at the display.

 Get the extras you want.
 After you find a couple of options that get the basics right, find the one with extras that appeal to you.
 Do you want a nightlight?
-Do you want multiple alarms?
-Do you want to customize the length of the snooze timer?
+Do you want several alarms?
+Do you want to customize the length of the timer?
 Do you want a radio?
 The great thing about the breadth of the alarm category is that you can find a model that fits all of your desired criteria.
-And yes, if you really want to go crazy with charging ports or even wireless phone charging built in, those models exist too.
+And yes, if you really want to go crazy with a charging port or even wireless phone charging built in, those models exist too.